MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 ---

 # Overview of Defender for Containers protection of Kubernetes (K8s) nodes
 Defender for Containers runs vulnerability assessment and malware detection of the K8s cluster control plane and workloads.
-In addition, Defender for Containers can also assess vulnerabilities and discover malware threats in an K8s node.
+In addition, Defender for Containers can also assess vulnerabilities and discover malware threats in K8s nodes.

 > [!Note]
 > Protection of K8s nodes is presently offered for Microsoft Azure Kubernetes Services (AKS).